Word Count: 1819

 Nora, there is so much more I’d like to say about you.
 But I believe that my time is up.
 You look incredible today.
 You are a beautiful woman and a wonderful daughter.
 You have married a terrific man.
 And you will make a perfect wife.

 I hope I’ve managed to communicate just what a smashing daughter I’ve got.
 She’s passionate about what she believes in.
 Intensely loyal to her friends.
 And full to the brim with affection for the people she loves.
-In fact Nora has inherited many of her mums’ traits, and personality, and her good looks.
+In fact, Nora has inherited many of her mums’ traits, and personality, and her good looks.
 I’m sure that had Melanie been here today she would undoubtedly have been the proudest person here.

 Now I know that I am at risk of being the bragging father here, so I should add that Nora hasn’t always been perfect – but you don’t make a big deal of that on the brides’ big day.

-They say when a man holds a woman’s hand before marriage it is love; after marriage, it is self-defence.
+They say when a man holds a woman’s hand before marriage it is love; after marriage, it is self-defense.
 Talking of marriage Nora and Caleb are alike in many ways.
 They even chose the same day to get married.

-It is now my duty and great pleasure to formally welcome Caleb into our family.
+It is now my duty and a great pleasure to formally welcome Caleb into our family.
 I say ‘formally’, because he’s already made himself at home with us and to all intents and purposes has long been in the family – and if I can court danger for a moment, I may say, Caleb, now that you’re actually married to Nora, you’re are well and truly in it.
 I should also like to welcome Marie, Hazel and Gary and their respective families, as well as Adam, Calebs’ son and third best man, – after me and Matthew!

-If there’s one quality that my son in-law has in abundance, it’s loyalty.
+If there’s one quality that my son-in-law has in abundance, it’s loyalty.
 And it’s a loyalty that he’s had tested beyond belief through the last 25 years of broken dreams and betrayed trust … as a West Ham fan.
 So Nora, you can rest assured that however you behave over the next 25 years, Caleb will stand by you.

 Caleb early on let her know who is the boss.
 He looked her right in the eye and clearly said, “You’re the boss.”

 Now you wouldn’t have thought of Caleb as being immature – but a few weeks ago I suggested to him that we really ought to sit down and talk about the wedding to which he replied “ What?
 In the middle of the conker season!”
-Welcome into the family Caleb.
+Welcome to the family Caleb.

 I won’t bore you with lengthy pieces of paternal advice regarding marriage and life together – this world is entirely yours, and it is only you two who will determine its rules.
 I am sure that you will build a reliable family hearth, a cozy nook where you will feel at your ease and which will give you strength to withstand the storms and challenges ofthis way, let me only wish you tolerance and love.